SEN Information report

 Staff from the local secondary schools, visit Castlewood to talk to staff and pupils in preparation for transfer.
 All Y6 pupils have Induction Days.
 Those pupils who are considered to be vulnerable have the opportunity to have an additional visit to ensure a smooth transition.

-Our SEN Teacher has completed her ‘Every Child Counts’ accredited course through Edghill University.
+Our SENCo has completed her ‘Every Child Counts’ accredited course through Edghill University.
 One of our Higher Level Teaching Assistants has completed her Eklan accredited course to support Unclear Speech.

 Our TAs attend a variety of workshops, courses and conferences linked to the work they are expected to do in school.
 Two of our Higher Level Teaching Assistants are trained as Learning Mentors.